maryshak1996/RH-HS-Interns-2024.github.io/README.md

 # Red Hat High School Internship 2024

 This is the homepage for the 2024 Red Hat High School Internship program.
+To view the live site, visit: [https://rh-hs-interns-2024.github.io/](https://rh-hs-interns-2024.github.io/)

 ## Developing